jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    Default: 900
 #    Length of the bowden tube in mm from the hub to the toolhead
 #    sensor.
+#    Run AFC_CALIBRATION to automatically calibrate this length.
 afc_unload_bowden_length: 900
 #    Default: <afc_bowden_length>
 #    Length to unload when retracting back from toolhead to hub in
 #    mm.
 This defaults to the value of `afc_bowden_length` if not
 #    specified.
 With normal installations, this value should not
 #    need to be changed or specified explicitly.
+td1_bowden_length: <afc_bowden_length> - 50
+#    Default: <afc_bowden_length> - 50
+#    Length of the bowden tube in mm from the hub to TD-1 device.
+#
+#    Run AFC_CALIBRATION to automatically calibrate this length,
+#    option to calibrate will only show up if TD-1 has been setup
+#    correctly in moonraker.
 assisted_retract: False
 #    Default: False
 #    If true, retracts are assisted to prevent loose windings on the